pombredanne/pwnpkg/README.md

-Neither do I and thus I wrote [rdopkg](https://github.com/redhat-openstack/rdopkg) from scratch, the Swiss army knife of RDO packaging.
+Neither do I and thus I wrote [rdopkg](https://github.com/redhat-openstack/rdopkg) from scratch, the Swiss army knife of RPM packaging.
 You can reuse any of its parts on a level you chose.
 You can use the low level functions directly.
 You can use higher level wrappers full of white automagic.
 Or you can unleash full rdopkg superpowers with transaction-like series of idempotent steps that allow